Welcome to Sticky Rice 101

 Important: If you are ordering Sticky Rice for takeout please read this!

-When ordering sticky rice for takeout or delivery, it’s best to ask for it to be packaged cold instead of warm.
+When ordering sticky rice from our menu for takeout or delivery, it’s best to ask for it to be packaged cold instead of warm.
 Here’s why: if sticky rice is kept hot in a container, the steam causes it to clump together and harden into a gluey ball by the time it reaches your home.

 To enjoy it the right way, simply reheat the rice at home.
 Place it in the microwave for about one minute at level 8 (medium-high heat).
 This method restores the chewy, slightly sweet texture that makes sticky rice so enjoyable—just like dining in at the restaurant.